We're sending your request, please wait.

 67 years |

 There is no difference in the official retirement age for men and women: the rules and ages are the same for both in Australia.
-ABS data shows men retiring at 59 on average and women retiring at 52 with a wide span from earliest to latest retirement ages.

 Once you've retired, you are probably no longer putting money into your super and can choose to do one of three things with your balance.